-The following regularly updated numbers include trees planted by Casey Trees this year and since 2002, as well as total trees planted in the District by all towards the Urban Tree Canopy goal.
-We include these totals in our Annual Tree Report Card to rate the District’s overall performance and better direct our tree planting efforts.
+The following regularly updated numbers include trees planted by Casey Trees this year and since 2002, as well as total trees planted in D.C. by all towards the 40 percent tree canopy goal.
+We include these totals in our Annual Tree Report Card to rate our collective progress.

-To gauge our collective progress, we track tree planting efforts taking place across the District.
-Each January, we request tree planting totals from government entities and community groups that plant trees across Washington D.C. including the District Department of the Environment (DDOE), District Department of Transportation (DDOT), U.S. General Services Administration, and U.S. National Park Service.
+To gauge our collective progress, we track tree planting efforts taking place across D.C.
+Each January, we request tree planting totals from government entities and community groups including the Department of Energy and the Environment (DOEE), District Department of Transportation (DDOT), U.S. General Services Administration, and U.S. National Park Service.
 Casey Trees’ own annual tree planting totals are also tracked.

 Casey Trees cannot do it all ourselves — we look to our partners and D.C. residents to help.
 Consider applying for a tree through out RiverSmart Homes program and help us reach the 40 percent tree canopy goal.